 However, symptoms and surrogate markers are not direct indicators of the underlying pathophysiology, as biomarkers can be.
 In the diagnosis and management of other chronic inflammatory conditions, particularly cardiovascular disease and rheumatoid arthritis, biomarkers of physiology play an important role.
-Therefore they could also be useful for diagnosis and management in COPD.
+Therefore, they could also be useful for diagnosis and management in COPD.

 Several biomarkers are associated with an increased mortality risk in patients with respiratory disease (not necessarily COPD), including CRP, chemokine ligand 18 (CCL-18/PARC), interleukin-6 (IL-6), and surfactant protein-D (S-PD).
 However, none has been definitively linked to COPD mortality.

 In this study, researchers used serum and plasma samples collected from participants in the ECLIPSE (Evaluation of COPD Longitudinally to Identify Predictive Surrogate Endpoints) study.
-The study enrolled 2,164 patients with COPD (GOLD stage II to IV) who were evaluated at baseline, at 3 and 6 months after enrollment, and then every 6 months for a total of 3 years.
+The study enrolled 2164 patients with COPD (GOLD stage II to IV) who were evaluated at baseline, at 3 months, and at 6 months after enrollment, and then every 6 months for a total of 3 years.
 The primary outcome, all-cause mortality, was compared with results for 337 smoking controls and 245 nonsmoking controls.
-Investigators obtained complete biomarker data (CCL-18/PARC, S-PD, IL-8, Clara cell secretory protein 16 [CC-16], and TNFα in serum samples, and fibrinogen and CRP in plasma samples) for 1,843 patients.
+Investigators obtained complete biomarker data (CCL-18/PARC, S-PD, IL-8, Clara cell secretory protein 16 [CC-16], and TNFα in serum samples, and fibrinogen and CRP in plasma samples) for 1843 patients.